telerik/reporting-docs/designing-reports/performance-considerations.md

 If you have reports that do not need to have live execution, set the service ReportSharingTimeout to an appropriate value.
 For more information see: [HTML5 Report Viewer and Reporting REST services]({%slug telerikreporting/using-reports-in-applications/export-and-configure/cache-management/html5-report-viewer-and-reporting-rest-services%})

+### Use Telerik ReportViewer's PrintPreview Mode

+When you have a huge Table/List/Crosstab in your report's detail section, it will be rendered fully before being displayed in the Viewer, when the latter is in its default _Interactive View_ mode.
+The reason is that this mode supports only soft pagination that occurs at the end of the section when it occupies more space than the specified page size.
+With tables of thousands of rows, the soft page size may be hundreds of times larger than the specified hard page size.

+To avoid this problem you may switch the viewer's View Mode to __Print Preview__, which respects the Report PageSettings and the corresponding Page Size.
+In _Print Preview_, the rendered pages are with the specified size, which in this case results in more pages with smaller sizes.
+The improved performance comes from the smaller content for a single page, which may be a key performing factor in HTML and XAML renderings.

+The [Interactive and Print Layouts]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/interactive-vs.-print-layout%}) elaborates further on the View modes.

+The pagination is explained in more detail in the article [Understanding Pagination]({%slug telerikreporting/designing-reports/rendering-and-paging/understanding-pagination%}).

 ### Deliver Rendered Reports for Non-browser Formats

 To reduce the load on your reporting environment, you can use our Report Server where one may schedule a report in off-peak hours and send it by mail when ready, thus avoiding the waiting and this comes out of the box.